-3.3.12 Based on forecasting undertaken in 2018, in the Council had an estimated deficit of approximately 1,012 square metres of floor space for local archives.
+3.3.14 Based on forecasting undertaken in 2018, in the Council had an estimated deficit of approximately 1,012 square metres of floor space for local archives.
 To meet current need, the Council would need to increase the floor space provision for local archives by approximately 55% against industry benchmarking.
 If no action were to be taken, this would increase to a deficit of 1,354 square metres by 2040.
 There are currently no other services in the borough that are able to offset the Council's need for archival floor space requirements.

-- 3.3.13 The Council's ability to address this deficit has been hampered over the last decade by the impacts of austerity cuts to local authorities, impacting on Council's ability to maintain current services before considering the provision of new community infrastructure. - 3.3.14 There is an urgent need to invest in the repair of Lewisham Library in the short term to address a number of building maintenance issues, or alternately relocate existing services to a new temporary location to allow for a comprehensive redevelopment of the current site.
-The Library Resource Centre in Hither Green, which is an off-site facility that supports the operation of the borough's library, local history and archival services, also requires urgent repair in the short term to protect its ongoing function. - 3.3.15 The Council are currently undertaking a review to determine the longer term management of both sites, with one option under consideration involving the relocation of Lewisham Library to a temporary site to allowing for the redevelopment and re-provision of the library at its present location.
-Re-provision of library services as part of a new development may also allow for the functions performed at the Hither Green site to be integrated at the new Lewisham Library.
-It is expected that future iterations of this document will outline Council's approach once a preferred option has been endorsed - 3.3.16 Council will also need to re-provide existing library services at Laurence House in a new civic building as part of the regeneration of the Catford Town Centre.
-This re-provision will be considered as part of the Catford Town Centre Masterplan, with further consultation due to commence in 2020. - 3.3.17 It has been further identified that any development in the northern part of the borough, particularly in more intensive and high rise developments should consider the provision of additional library floor space to service incoming populations.
-Acceptable approaches include the integration of library space in other community facilities or hub space.
+- 3.3.15 The Council's ability to address this deficit has been hampered over the last decade by the impacts of austerity cuts to local authorities, impacting on Council's ability to maintain current services before considering the provision of new community infrastructure. - 3.3.16 There is an urgent need to invest in the repair of Lewisham Library in the short term to address a number of building maintenance issues, or alternately relocate existing services to a new temporary location to allow for a comprehensive redevelopment of the current site.
+The Library Resource Centre in Hither Green, which is an off-site facility that supports the operation of the borough's library, local history and archival services, also requires urgent repair in the short term to protect its ongoing function. - 3.3.17 The Council are currently undertaking a review to determine the medium and longer term management of both sites.
+Ideally, in the medium term, the Council could deliver the fuller refurbishment of Lewisham Library which would allow for the integration of the functions performed at the Hither Green site.
+This in turn would allow for the redevelopment or disposal of the Hither Green site.
+In the longer term, more complex partnerships may be developed that move from the Lewisham Town Centre regeneration programmes.
+It is expected that future iterations of this document will outline the Council's plans once a preferred approach has been endorsed.

+- 3.3.18 The Council will also need to re-provide existing library services at Laurence House in a new civic building as part of the regeneration of the Catford Town Centre.
+This re-provision will be considered as part of the Catford Town Centre Masterplan. - 3.3.19 It has been further identified that any development in the northern part of the borough, particularly in more intensive and high rise developments should consider the provision of additional library floor space to service incoming populations.
+Acceptable approaches include the integration of library space in other community facilities or hub spaces.
+Colocation has enormous potential for the service, with other statutory providers, the community, faith and voluntary sectors or in some kind of mixed public / commercial development.